microsoft/coyote/docs/_learn/core/logging.md

 runtime.RegisterLog(new CustomLogWriter());
 ```
 You can register multiple `IActorRuntimeLog` objects in case you have loggers that are doing very
 different things.
-The runtime will invoke the callback for each registered `IActorRuntimeLog`.
+The runtime will invoke each callback for every registered `IActorRuntimeLog`.

 ## Customizing the ActorRuntimeLogTextFormatter